 Section 1.
 Eligibility for Membership

 Membership in this student interest group is open to all students attending the WVU School of Medicine, to all students of any health profession program at the WVU Health Sciences Center, and to all undergraduate students attending West Virginia University.
 All members are required to be in good standing (both academically and professionally) with the university or their respective program.
 Exceptions will be considered by the Catalyst leadership.
 All Catalyst members shall be considered service volunteers.
 The term member and volunteer will be used interchangeably throughout this document.

-New members are required to attend a mandatory membership training meeting before participating in school visits or other events.
+Before participation in community outreach programs and school visits, new members are required to attend a mandatory membership training.
 There will be no exceptions to this policy.
-Membership training meetings will be held on a monthly basis.
-Failure to complete this training within 4 months of being granted membership constitutes grounds for termination of membership.
 Additionally, new members must complete all required CITI trainings if they choose to participate in any ongoing research projects administered by Catalyst.
 There will be no exceptions to this policy.

-Responsibilities of Catalyst members include, but are not limited to, actively participating in Catalyst sponsored events, attending monthly training meetings, recruiting, and fundraising.
+Responsibilities of Catalyst members include, but are not limited to, actively participating in Catalyst sponsored events, attending monthly training meetings, recruiting, and fundraising events.
 Catalyst members have the right to participate in any and all Catalyst sponsored events if they have met all new member training requirements.
-It is the responsibility of each member to render a report to the Vice President of Volunteers following participation in Catalyst events.
+It is the responsibility of each member to render a report to the Vice President following participation in Catalyst events.

-Any member may resign by filing a written resignation with the Vice President of Volunteers.
+Any member may resign by filing a written resignation with the Vice President.
 Additionally, membership can be terminated by a majority vote of Catalyst leadership.
 Grounds for termination include, but are not limited to, the following: